Following Franz Kafka in Prague: the places he lived and worked

 House at the Minute – Franz Kafka Prague

-This is the most famous place about Franz Kafka in Prague.
+This is the most famous location associated with Franz Kafka in Prague.
 It lies less than twenty meters away from the world-famous Astronomical Clock, and it’s at the heart of Prague’s Old Town.

-A true masterpiece and an excellent example of Czech Renaissance architecture, the House at the Minute features various sgraffito and ancient motives.
-Biblical and mythological elements are combined perfectly with heroes from the Renaissance.
+A true masterpiece and an excellent example of Czech Renaissance architecture, the House at the Minute features various sgraffito and ancient motifs.
+Biblical and mythological elements are combined perfectly with Renaissance heroes.
 The young Franz Kafka lived here together with his parents between 1889 and 1896.
 The house was also the birthplace of Elli, Valli, and Ottla, the three sisters of Kafka.
 The house is part of the Old Town City Hall complex.

-The name “At the Minute” literally means “at the diminutive,” due to the little pieces of tobacco that used to be sold there: on the ground floor, there was a tobacconist doing business.
+The name “At the Minute” literally means “at the diminutive,” due to the little pieces of tobacco that used to be sold there.
+On the ground floor, a tobacconist was doing business.
 As you can imagine, that’s a place full of history and significance.

 another place that Kafka lived in Prague